nacezavrtanik/aml/README.md

 ### Class 4: Hyperparameter Optimisation with [hyperopt](https://github.com/hyperopt)

 - Exercise A: ***Optimisation with hyperopt***
-  1. Minimise function of one variable
+  1. Minimise function of one variable, uniform distribution
+  2. Minimise function of two variables, normal distribution

 ## Homework Assignments